Happily Slipping into Our Straitjackets

 After speaking with Andrea, she again attempted suicide and was institutionalized.
 No doubt the experts have mixed yet another cocktail of meds to try and “make her happy.”

-The forced drugging of our children and now forced mask mandates can well be described as the modus operandi rape of our children’s brains and natural immune systems.
-It can be argued that administering this vaccine is simply the next step on that nightmarish road.
+The forced drugging of our children can well be described as the modus operandi rape of our children’s minds and bodies.
+Administering this vaccine is the next step on that nightmarish road to total mind/body control and thereby destruction of their spirits.

 A good read: “Shyness: How Normal Behavior Became a Sickness,” by Christopher Lane, professor of English at Northwestern University.